What Are the Odds Your City Gets Overrun by Tourists This Summer?

 West Yellowstone has 1,300 permanent residents.
 Yellowstone National Park drew 4.86 million visitors in 2024, 52% arriving in summer.
 In peak season that produces 1,944 tourists for every local.
 Timed-entry permits manage access inside the park.
 They do not reduce the pressure on the town staging every one of those visitors.

-1,944:1 peak ratio 4.86M annual visitors Timed entry in place 66.7% STR penetration
+1,944:1 peak ratio 4.86M annual visitors Timed entry in place 66.7% short-term rental penetration

 2 Gatlinburg, Tennessee